 Looking at this same scenario from another angle.
 If you lived to 75, the rate of return would be some 32%, and if you lived to 80, the rate of return would be 20%.

 There's no doubt that this makes for a fantastic investment and there's little chance you could possibly emulate this with any other type of investment vehicle.

-If you are wondering "How much does a million dollar life insurance cost?", no matter your age, 30, 40, 50, 60, 70, etc..
-It is easy to find out your policy costs by clicking
+No matter your age, 30, 40, 50, 60, 70, etc. It is easy to find out typical policy costs by clicking